 Paying It Forward

-Blanchet House’s residential program gives people a stable and supportive community, and the opportunity to regain soft job skills and confidence by performing meaningful work in service of the mission.
+Blanchet House’s residential program gives people a stable and supportive community and the opportunity to regain soft job skills and confidence by performing meaningful work in service of the mission.
 Residents work in the free cafe, kitchen, and house during their stay.
 Bob is able to perform duties in the kitchen that accommodate his physical disabilities.

 “I’m definitely blessed.
 Blanchet House already had in place a program that I would subscribe to anyway, being able to pay back what I’m receiving as far as service to the community,” Bob said.

 “I love it here at Blanchet House,” Bob adds.
-“I’m actually on the verge of saying I love it so much that I don’t want to leave, but then I don’t want to stay and take up that place where other people might be able to recover either.”
+“I love it so much that I don’t want to leave.
+But then I don’t want to take up a place where other people might be able to recover either.”